grnet/gnt-networking/docs/routed.rst

 In order to use a more compact `interfaces` file, custom scripts should be used for ifup/ifdown since this setup is not a common practice.
-Currently these scripts are included only as examples in gnt-networking package but soon will be provided by `gnt-networking-helper`.
-Please see `interfaces` example along with `vmrouter.ifup`, `vmrouter.ifdown`.
+Please see `interfaces` example along with `vmrouter.ifup` and `vmrouter.ifdown` that are placed in /etc/network/if-up.d and /etc/network/if-down.d respectively.

 .. _routed-traffic: